austinmalmberg/flask-dash/daily_dashboard/implementation/backlog.md

     - [x] Add user's calendars to database - DEPRECATED
     - [x] Set user calendar settings
 - [ ] Update README
+- [ ] Add login flow for limited input devices
+    - If a user logins from their mobile device, redirect to settings
+    - Figure out a way to add these presets to the device (SSE?)
 - [ ] Add database migration environment
 - [ ] Implement tests